michaelscotthurley/interview-questions/readme.md

   IDs are unique to one element and are defined in css with the # symbol.
 Classes apply to any elements to which they are assigned and are prefixed with a "." in css files.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+*   Resetting CSS simply involves removing all default styling of all elements on the page.
+Normalizing aims to make the standard elements (i.e. h1-h6, p, strong) appear the same accross all browsers.
+I would chose normalize as it would require only minor tweeks to the stylesheet to modify elements.
+It would also ensure that the page would look good across different browers.
 * Describe Floats and how they work.
+*   The float CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it.
 * Describe z-index and how stacking context is formed.
+* The z-index property in CSS controls the vertical stacking order of elements that overlap.
+As in, which one appears as if it is physically closer to you. z-index only effects elements that have a position value other than static (the default).
 * Have you ever used a grid system, and if so, what do you prefer?
+* I have used both Materialize and Bootstrap.
+I love Bootstrap for it's cleanliness and simplicity.
 * Have you used or implemented media queries or mobile specific layouts/CSS?
+*   Yes I implement media queries routinely in my projects to aid in making my pages more responsive.
+My Seattle Showdown app removes overlayed title text when the the window size is at or below 700px.
+This prevents the absolutely positined text from running over it's intended space.
 * How do you optimize your webpages for print?
+*   Using simple color combinations with good contrast.
 * What are the advantages/disadvantages of using CSS preprocessors?
+*
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.